ryantm/rfcs/rfcs/0000-commonmark-docs.md

 We propose to keep the man pages as Docbook for now.
 They are self-contained documents, whose form is constrained by convention and the limits of the man page format.
 When the time comes to convert the man pages as well, we can turn here again to prior art.
-The Kurnetes project uses [md2man][md2man] to generate man pages from CommonMark.
+The Kubernetes project uses [md2man][md2man] to generate man pages from CommonMark.
 This is a small Go command with a 4.1MB closure size (including 2MB for `tzdata`).